StefanoRatto/ratste/README.md

 By design, `base64` encoding of all communications between client and server has been preferred over encryption.
 Communication occours over raw TCP sockets.

+## Logging

+The tool offers basic logging.
+A log file is created for each server session in the `$RATSTE_HOME/logs` folder and contains the entire output of the session (server output, user commands and client responses).

 ## Licensing

 The tool is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).